-Well, now is the time to think about the future, for long-term success, and create new and exciting ways to innovate your brand.
-You need to create value that lasts, like the BAYC example that we talked about before.
+Well, now is the time to think about the future for long-term success and create new and exciting ways to innovate your brand.
+You need to create lasting value, like the BAYC example we discussed.

 This innovation gives you cyclical benefits.
 Creators give value to the fans, others see this value and want to be involved, so the NFTs grow and gain more value.
-When people see this, they’ll be willing to participate in the next release.
+When they see this, people will be willing to participate in the next release.

-So yes, starting a new NFT project is laborious and not at easy as one might see for many reasons.
-It requires a team with few people, yes, but all working in tandem through the same goal.
-And that is an excellent way to see things, too.
+Starting a new NFT project is laborious and not at easy as one might see for many reasons.
+It requires a team with few people working together toward the same goal.

 The most successful NFT projects come naturally.
 Their communities sided with their developers and drove that success.
-Not only trust is important but also a good marketing campaign.
+Trust is not only important but also a good marketing campaign.
 You can be very honest about your work, but if no one sees it, it won’t matter.